masiw/ts-design-patterns/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-description: Suggest a new feature for the project.
+about: In order to add new functionality to the project.
+The can be adding new feature to the end product, new tesing capilities, or new devops functionality,
-title: '[Feature]: '
+title: "[Feature]: "
-labels: feature
+labels: ''
 assignees: ''

 ---

 | Question | Answer |
 | ---- | ---- |